-On May 31, 2012, Cooper entered into an amendment to our Credit Agreement, dated as of January 12, 2011, by and among the Company, CooperVision International Holding Company, LP, the lenders party thereto and KeyBank National Association, as administrative agent.
-The Credit Agreement, as amended, provides for a multicurrency revolving credit facility in an aggregate commitment amount of \$1.0 billion and the aggregate commitment amount under the revolving facility may be increased, upon written request by Cooper, by \$500.0 million.
+On May 31, 2012, we entered into an amendment to our Credit Agreement, dated as of January 12, 2011, by and among the Company, CooperVision International Holding Company, LP, the lenders party thereto and KeyBank National Association, as administrative agent.
+The Credit Agreement, as amended, provides for a multicurrency revolving credit facility in an aggregate commitment amount of \$1.0 billion and the aggregate commitment amount under the revolving facility may be increased, upon our written request, by \$500.0 million.
 The amended Credit Agreement has a termination date of May 31, 2017.